-The most basic entry for a newspaper consists of the author name(s), article title, newspaper name, publication date, page numbers, and sometimes a URL, if found online.
-Volume numbers, issue numbers, and the names of publishers are omitted from newspaper citations.
+The most basic entry for a newspaper consists of the author name(s), article title, newspaper name, publication date, page numbers, and sometimes a URL if found online.
+Omit volume numbers, issue numbers, and the names of publishers from newspaper citations.

 Format if found on a website:

 Author's Last name, First name.
 "Title of Article."
-Title of Newspaper's Website, publication date, URL (always remove http:// or https:// from the citation).
+Title of Newspaper's Website, Publication Date, URL.

 Format if found on a database:

 Author's Last name, First name.
 "Title of Article."
-Title of Newspaper, publication date, page range (if available).
-Title of Database, URL (always remove http:// or https:// from the citation).
+Title of Newspaper, Publication Date, Page or Page Range (if available).
+Title of Database, URL.

 MLA format example: